10Duke Scale SDK for Java

 }

-Querying information about available licenses, this is based on having selected a Licensee in the previous step
+Query information on available licenses, based on having selected a licensee in the previous step.

 private void selectLicense() {